PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 If not, fix the function implementation.

-## BONUS Step 5 - Let's deploy it
+## Step 5 - Let's deploy it

 ### 📑 **Description**:

-In this step, you will deploy your ERC-20 on Polygon's Mumbai Testnet.
-This step requires a lot of tools that's why it's a bonus step.
+In this step, you will deploy your ERC-20 on [Polygon's Mumbai Testnet](https://www.alchemy.com/overviews/mumbai-testnet).
+Testing our contrat on a testnet allows us to deploy and test our application on the Polygon network, a layer two of Ethereum, without having to spend real money.
+Be careful, this step requires a lot of tools.
+The first part of the tasks consists of the implementation of these tools and the second one of the deployment of the ERC-20.

 ### 📌 **Tasks**: